Boluwatifeolaa/LITA_PROJECT/README.md

 ### Project Objectives
 The project was designed to address the following analysis goals:
-  1. Total Sales by Product : To determine the total sales made by each product
+  1. Total Revenue by Region : To determine the total revenue made by each region
-  2. Total Sales by Region : To determine the total sales made in each region
+  2. Total Revenue by Subscription Type : To determine the total revenue made according to the type of subscription
-  3. Region by Quantities Sold : To analyse the quantities of products sold in each region
+  3. Total Revenue by Customer: To analyse the amount of subscription that was done by each customer
-  4. Average Sales by Product : To calculate the average sales per region
+  4. Total Revenue by Month : To calculate the total revenue that ws generated in each month

 ### Key Performance Indicator(KPI)
-    1. Total Sales : Sum of Total Sales grouped by region and product
+    1. Total Revenue : Sum of Total Sales grouped by region and Subscription type
-    2. Unit Sold : Sum of units sold, grouped by region and product
-    3. Average Sales : Calculated as Total Sales / Total Unit sold for each region to measure the Sales efficiency

 ### Data Sources
 ---
-The primary data source of data used here is "sales_data.csv".
+The primary data source of data used here is "customer_data.csv".
 This is an open source data that can be freely downloaded from an open source online such as kaggle or any other data repository site

 ### Tools Used
 ---